xkbcommon/libxkbcommon/doc/debugging.md

   configuration.
 Use the option `--explicit-values` to force all values to be explicit.
 This is especially useful to debug [compatibility interpretations].
 - `xkbcli compile-compose`: to check the resulting Compose file.
+- `xkbcli info`: to print information about libxkbcommon configuration.

 [compatibility interpretations]: @ref interpret-statements